kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 Schema changes
 ~~~~~~~~~~~~~~

-The visibility of the image will be will be stored in the database in the
+The visibility of the image will be stored in the database within the images
-images table in a new column named ``visibility``.
-This contains one of the
+table inside a new column named ``visibility``.
+The visibility will be in the
-values in the set of ``['public', 'private', 'shared', 'community']``.
+set of ``['public', 'private', 'shared', 'community']``.

 The default value for ``visibility`` is ``'private'``.